-Other salient features of ancient Tabasaran culture were also evident: respect to the elderly, mutual aid in daily life through the seven-generation 'tookhoom ' structure, local artisanry such as carpet-making and Tabasaran music, the 'godekan '—the male collective decision-making body at the center of each village, societal care for the sick and the poor, and warm responsiveness to all weddings and funerals.
+Other salient features of Tabasaran culture are also evident: respect to the elderly, mutual aid in daily life and local artisanry such as carpet-making and Tabasaran music, the "godekan"—the male collective decision-making body at the center of each village, societal care for the sick and the poor.

-Not all was easy, however, in Tabasaran culture.
-Male drunkenness has reached alarmingly high levels since the introduction of Russian vodka in the late 1800s.
-Lack of historical sources of grace, either in the culture or in Islam (which came to Tabasaran in the 8th Century), results in a noticeable harshness at many levels of society—both in the home and in the school.
+The Tabasaran like all societies have their problems Male drunkenness has reached alarmingly high levels since the introduction of Russian vodka in the late 1800s.
+Blood feuds are common.
 Fear and shame are widely felt as controlling forces of traditional conformity.
-Cycles of vengeance and violence beset the region, along with fierce power struggles—capped by the omnipresent corrupt bribery demands, emanating from those in power.
+Cycles of vengeance and violence beset the region, along with fierce power struggles—capped by the omnipresent corrupt bribery demands, coming from those in power.